hiero-ledger/hiero-mirror-node/docs/design/eoa-code-delegation.md

 `delegation_address` field that will keep the code delegation.

 - `CryptoCreateTransactionHandler.java` - read the `delegation_address` field and save it in the entity
 - `CryptoUpdateTransactionHandler.java` - read the `delegation_address` field and save it in the entity.
-If the `delegation_address` is equal to 0x0000000000000000000000000000000000000000, then `null` is going to be saved.
-This equals to a deletion of the code delegation.
+If the `delegation_address` is equal to 0x0000000000000000000000000000000000000000, this means deletion of the code delegation.

 ### 3. Parser